quintel/etengine/API.markdown

 The preferred format is JSON and the documentation will use it as default format.

+## Cross-Domain policy issues

+You have three ways to get around the cross-domain restrictions:

+### AJAX Proxy

+Use a local AJAX proxy

+### CORS

+CORS is supported.
+Modern browsers can make use of it and query the engine with optional pre-flight requests.

-## JSONP Callbacks
+### JSONP Callbacks

-Most API requests are actually called with JSONP since the Cross-Domain Policy forbids an XmlHttpRequest to an external domain.
-Unless you setup a web proxy to handle this issue, pass a `callback` parameter to any GET call to have the results wrapped in a JSON function.
+If you pass a `callback` parameter to any GET call you'll have the results wrapped in a JSON function.

 Example: